 Odisha, popular as a state with varied tribal cultures, also houses a living museum that is pluri-centric and displays multiplex tribal life style, besides giving due recognition to the state’s ingenious tribal excellence.

-Odisha being famous as a virgin bud of Tribal cultures; a living museum that is pluri-centric and displays multiplex tribal life style, gives due recognition to the ingenious tribal excellence in the state.
-The “Museum of Tribal Arts and Artifacts” popularly known as Tribal Museum is also conceptually labeled as “Museum of Man” was established in the year 1953.
-The artifacts exhibited here are collected from different Tribal groups and PTGs of Odisha and facilitates the visitors to enrich their knowledge on tribal people, their society and culture.
+The “Museum of Tribal Arts and Artifacts” popularly known as Tribal Museum, and also conceptually labeled as “Museum of Man” was established in 1953.
+The artifacts exhibited here are collected from different tribal groups and PTGs of Odisha, besides facilitating visitors to enrich their knowledge on tribal people, their society and culture.

 To know more, you may visit their website at http://www.scstrti.in/#